RanveerJadhav21/fixture-research/README.md

 small, runnable selection of the modeling work, with a fictional dataset so someone else can try it without a paid data subscription.

-For the frontend side of my work, see my [TypeScript interface projects](https://github.com/RanveerJadhav21/typescript-projects).

 ## Try it

 Python 3.11 or newer: